Zakaria Boulahia

-Mohamed Zakaria Boulahia (محمد زكريا بولحية; born 1 June 1997), sometimes known as just Zaka, is an Algerian footballer who plays as a winger.
+Mohamed Zakaria Boulahia (محمد زكريا بولحية; born 1 June 1997), sometimes known as just Zaka, is an Algerian professional footballer who plays as a winger for Siracusa.
 He also holds Spanish citizenship.

 Career

 As a youth player, Boulahia joined the youth academy of Atlético Madrid, one of Spain's most successful clubs from the youth academy of Huracán Valencia in the Spanish third division.

 He started his career with the reserves of Atlético Madrid, helping them achieve promotion from the Spanish fourth division to the third division.

 In 2018, Zaka signed for Real Murcia in the Spanish third division.

 Before the second half of 2018/19, he signed for Spanish fourth division side Atlético Albacete.

 In 2020, he signed for JS Kabylie in Algeria.

 In 2021, he signed for Emirates Club in UAE.

 In 2023, he joined MC El Bayadh.